Soldera21/vsnf_placement_optimization/related/PAPERS_NOTES.md

 - users have security needs and CSP has performance needs

 ### H. Wu, Y. Zhang, H. Yang, G. Yu and J. Cao, "Virtualized Security Function Placement for Security Service Chaining in Cloud," 2018 IEEE 24th International Conference on Parallel and Distributed Systems (ICPADS), Singapore, 2018, pp. 628-637, doi: 10.1109/PADSW.2018.8644566.
-This paper takes a new framework named MCE to compute VNF placement.
-First of all it does a check on the reachability of the nodes, then it simplifies the confilicting policies with the BSIS-RC algorithm based on bit sequence intersection computation.
+This paper takes a new framework named MCE to compute VSNF placement.
+First of all it does a check on the reachability of the nodes, then it simplifies the conflicting policies with the BSIS-RC algorithm based on bit sequence intersection computation.

 In the end six solutions are compared with three different algorithms with and without MCE in a fat-tree topology with 8 pods.
 MCE takes a great performance improvement in the success rate of the mapping algorithm when used.
-MCE takes also TBC reduction, but the mapping algorithm choosen is the main responsible for this value.
+MCE takes also Total Bandwidth Consumption reduction, but the mapping algorithm chosen is the main responsible for this value.
 Finally the best value of tau is 5 because over it the improvement becomes insignificant.

 ##### Main Questions:
 Can the performance of the placement of VNF be improved simplifying the requirement evaluation of each NF?